SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
 Certainly!
-Here are some noteworthy events in the USA that occur on July 28th:
+Here are some notable events in the USA that have occurred on July 28:

-- **Buffalo Soldiers Day**:
-  - Commemorates the formation of the first regular army regiments comprising African American soldiers in 1866.
-  - Recognizes the contributions and history of these regiments in the American military.
+- **1866**: The Metric Act of 1866 was signed into law by President Andrew Johnson.
+This allowed the use of the metric system for commerce in the United States.

+- **1914**: World War I officially began as Austria-Hungary declared war on Serbia.
+While not an event exclusive to the USA, it had significant implications for the country in the years to follow.

-- **National Waterpark Day**:
+-
-  - Celebrates waterparks across the country.
-  - Encourages people to visit and enjoy water-based attractions and
 ### Positive Qoute
 ------
-"🌟 Embrace every challenge as an opportunity to grow! 💪✨"
+"Embrace the journey, 🌟 trust the process, and watch yourself bloom. 🌸✨"